audiotool/manual/manuals/editor/booster.rst

 A small system tray icon should indicate that the booster is running.

 After starting, go to `studio.audiotool.com <https://studio.audiotool.com>`_ as usual.
-The text "Booster" (instead of "Worklet") at the bottom of the website should now indicate that Audiotool succesfully connected to the booster and is now running with the booster as audio engine.
+The text "Booster" (instead of "Worklet") at the bottom of the website should now indicate that Audiotool successfully connected to the booster and is now running with the booster as audio engine.

 .. image:: /images/booster_connected.png